m-lab/website/_pages/08-about.md

 platform, tools, and data rely.
 Transparency and review are key to good science, and good science is key to good measurement.

 {:.about-h2}
-## An open platform for researchers
+## An Open Platform for Researchers

 M-Lab assists scientific research by providing widely distributed servers and ample connectivity for researchers' use.
 Each researcher-developed test is allocated dedicated resources on the M-Lab platform to facilitate accurate measurements.
 Server-side tools are openly licensed and operated, allowing third parties to develop their own client-side measurement software.

 {:.about-h2}
-## Better, open data for everyone
+## Better Open Data for Everyone

 All data collected via M-Lab are made available to the public, allowing researchers and anyone else to build on a common pool of network measurement information.